 What does emphasis mean?
 Emphasise was at one point the predominate spelling in British English.
 In this sense, it followed other American-British spelling differences, such as organization-organisation, realize-realise, baptized-baptised, and others.

-However, within the last 100 years or so, emphasize has replaced emphasise in British English as the predominate spelling.
+However, within the last 100 years or so, emphasize has replaced emphasise in British English as the predominant spelling.

 Here is a chart that shows the relative frequency of emphasis vs. emphasize in American English,